Scientist: 19th century

-Whewell proposed the word again more seriously (and not anonymously) in his 1840 The Philosophy of the Inductive Sciences:
+Whewell later proposed the term again, more explicitly, in his 1840 work The Philosophy of the Inductive Sciences.

 The terminations ize (rather than ise), ism, and ist, are applied to words of all origins: thus we have to pulverize, to colonize, Witticism, Heathenism, Journalist, Tobacconist.
 Hence we may make such words when they are wanted.
 As we cannot use physician for a cultivator of physics, I have called him a Physicist.
 We need very much a name to describe a cultivator of science in general.
 I should incline to call him a Scientist.
 Thus we might say, that as an Artist is a Musician, Painter, or Poet, a Scientist is a Mathematician, Physicist, or Naturalist.

-He also proposed the term physicist at the same time, as a counterpart to the French word physicien.
-Neither term gained wide acceptance until decades later; scientist became a common term in the late 19th century in the United States and around the turn of the 20th century in Great Britain.
-By the twentieth century, the modern notion of science as a special brand of information about the world, practiced by a distinct group and pursued through a unique method, was essentially in place.
+He also proposed the term physicist as a counterpart to the French physicien.
+Neither term gained widespread acceptance immediately.
+Scientist became common in the late 19th century in the United States and around the turn of the 20th century in Great Britain.

+By the twentieth century, the modern concept of science as a distinct body of knowledge, practiced by a specialized community and pursued through recognized methods, had become firmly established.